UniversalDependencies/UD_Slovenian-SSJ/README.txt

 # Changelog

 2019-01-23 v2.5
--- Performed new conversion from ssj500k 2.1, changed a number of rules of conversion
+-- Performed new conversion from ssj500k 2.1
+-- Changed a few conversion rules, i.e.
+-- Attributed Polarity=Neg to all 'ne' particles
+-- Moved 'obilo' from ADV to DET
+-- Removed bugs related # text and SpaceAfter=No

 2018-04-15 v2.2
 -- Repository renamed from UD_Slovenian to UD_Slovenian-SSJ.